BBC Radio 2: Frances Line: 1986–1996

-James Moir "The Nation's Favourite" – 1996 onwards
+"The Nation's Favourite" – 1996 onwards

 Line was replaced by James Moir in 1996.
 Moir repositioned Radio 2 with a largely AOR/contemporary playlist by day, aimed at a more mature audience than Radio 1 (which, post-Britpop, was again starting to focus on a young audience) but still embracing new music, and more specialist broadcasting by recognised genre experts in the evenings.

 Unlike the early-1990s repositioning of Radio 1, in which the BBC lost many well-known names, many former Radio 1 presenters stayed with the corporation and moved across to Radio 2.